starchturrets/calculator/readme.md

 # Calculator

 A simple calculator written in vanilla JavaScript with a sort-of functional programming style.
 Currently uses an eval() to do the heavy lifting, with some helper functions to prevent operator buttons from being pressed twice in a row or clicked before a number.
+Currently lives on https://hopeful-heyrovsky-88fef6.netlify.com.

 ## To do